A Journey Through History and Restoration

 The decision to reconstruct the main keep in wood reflects a commitment to preserving Nagoya Castle's rich architectural heritage.
 The new main keep will pay homage to the castle's illustrious past and ensure its continued relevance and significance for future generations by returning to traditional building materials and techniques.

-The Hommaru Palace
+The Honmaru Palace

 First constructed in 1615, the Honmaru Palace is a masterpiece of Edo-period castle architecture that served as the administrative center and residence of the Owari feudal lord.